omidabed/Omid-s-wbsite/content/authors/admin/_index.md

 # - Visitors
 ---
 Hi 👋!
 I'm Omid </br>
-I am an electrical engineer located in Tehran.
+I am an electrical engineer living in Tehran.
 I have a master of science from [University of Tehran](https://en.wikipedia.org/wiki/University_of_Tehran).
-My research interests include nanophotonics and electromagnetics.
+My research interests include nanophotonic and electromagnetic devices.
 I'm also interested in machine learning.
 During my studies, I gained experience in multiphysics simulations, scientific programming, and deep learning.
-Now I'm searching for a well-suited PhD position to continue my studies.
-If you want my conventional CV, You may download it from the link below my image.
+Now I'm searching for new challenges in research and industry to gain more experience.